chain4travel/camino-docs/docs/faq/glossary.md

 Online Travel Agency.
 OTAs are online platforms or websites that allow consumers to research plan and book various travel-related services and products often offering a wide range of options and choices from different suppliers.

+## Partner Configuration

+The Partner Configuration allows Partners to make themselves known to the Camino Network as service providers, or as looking for services from other Partners in the Network.
+Upon matching between services wanted and offered by two parties, such services will be then traded on Camino Messenger.

 ## Partner plugin